K-Lqrs/Fabricord/README.md

 - Send messages of death and achievement acquisition
 ## Installation
 Setup is very easy. !
- 1. install the Mod on the server and start it once.
+- install the Mod on the server and start it once.
-     The first time you start the mod, a configuration file will be generated automatically.
-2.
+     ┗The first time you start the mod, a configuration file will be generated automatically.
- 2. open config.yml in the server root/fabricord
+- open config.yml in the server root/fabricord
- 3. enter BotToken/Log_Channel_ID as a minimum.
-4.
+- enter BotToken/Log_Channel_ID as a minimum.
- 4. and start the server again.
+- and start the server again.

  There are other settings that can be configured.
  Refer to Modrinth for message styles.